 I’m all for some great restaurant crispy Brussels sprouts but for $8-10 dollars an appetizer plate, it’s just not financially sustainable.
 There’s got to be a way to get these delicious vegetables on the plate every night without breaking the bank.
-Good thing you can pick some up at the grocery store for $2 and in 30 minutes you can recreate that restaurant experience in your own kitchen!
+Good thing you can pick some up at the grocery store for $2.50 and in 30 minutes you can recreate that restaurant experience for you and a friend in your own kitchen!

 - 1 lb of Brussels sprouts (yes, this is really how it is spelled…)